 The land proposed to be rezoned is in two blocks, each containing multiple properties.
 The majority of the properties within these two blocks are owned by Hughes Developments Ltd, the applicant for this plan change.
-The blocks adjoin the existing Faringdon South Special Housing Area to the east and to the west Figure 1.
+The blocks adjoin the existing Faringdon South Special Housing Area to the east and to the west.
+Figure 1 below identifies the Faringdon South East and Faringdon South West blocks.

-Figure 1: Google Maps Aerial of Sites
+Figure 1: Canterbury Maps Aerial of Plan Change Sites

 Faringdon South West is bounded by Goulds Road, East Maddisons Road and Selwyn Road.
-It occupies all the land in the triangular block bounded by East Maddisons, Goulds and Selwyn Roads, other than the south west corner and has a total area of 46.323 hectares.
+It occupies all the land in the triangular block bounded by East Maddisons, Goulds and Selwyn Roads, other than the south west corner and has a total area of 48.3361 hectares.
 Its frontage length on East Maddisons Road is 1.1km, its length on Selwyn Road is 0.6km and its length on Goulds Road is 0.95km.
 The properties within the Faringdon South West block and their address and ownership details are set out in the table below.
 With regard to the properties not in Hughes Development Ltd ownership there are unconditional sales and purchase agreements in place to secure each of these properties.